dp-beck/odin-book-frontend/README.md

 # Odin Book (Front End)

 Tbis is the front-end for my Odin Book project.
-Currently it is just the vite template files for a React SPA.

-First Order of Business...
+What I am working on now..
-1. Set up each of the individual pages with routing using react router
+1. Making sure the sign in process works